isaokozakai/current-weather-client/README.md

-# Current Weather App for Client
+# Current Weather App Client
 This is a client project for a current weather search application

 ## Features